Gold Souk Grande Mall Chennai

 Gold Souk Grandé is a shopping mall, in the city of Chennai, India.
 The project was unveiled in April 2009 by actress Shobana.
 It is located next to Crescent Engineering College in Chennai and will be operational by first quarter of 2015.
 This is creating a record for itself by becoming the longest project in gestation period and construction period.
 Spread in the total built up area of 800000 sqft, the mall will have five floors with gross leasable (retail) area of 600000 sqft dedicated to hypermarket, anchors, vanilla brands, multiplex, food court, QSR and Ramada Hotel.

-Pizza Hut was operating on the ground floor but has been replaced by Papa John's pizza.

 The mall is part of the Gold Souk chain of malls located throughout India and is a brand of Gurgaon-based retail and property developer, Aerens Gold Souk Group.
 The Gold Souk Grande Chennai is Arena Group's first venture in Tamil Nadu.